RH-sdavey/sean-might-help-you/content/sean-posts/2019-08-02/index.md

     - easy
 ---

-# How do I restart NTPD service on a Linux based operating system?

 ### After changes to the NTP configuration file (usually ntp.conf) the NTP service needs to be restarted.
+Lets find out how to do that
 The exact command depends on your Linux distribution.